What is Trust Administration?

-Trusts are often created inside a will or living trust because there is some complication that would make a straightforward bequest problematic.
-For example:
+Trusts are often created inside a will or a living trust:

 - The heir is a minor who cannot legally manage assets